LJPc-solutions/freescout-cleanup-module/README.md

 php artisan cleanup:conversations [options]
 ```

+> [!NOTE]
+> The cleanup command will not immediately delete conversations.
+It will prompt you to confirm the deletion of conversations before proceeding.
+If the `--y` option is provided, the command will not prompt for confirmation and will delete
+> conversations immediately.

 Available options:

 - `--mailbox-id`: The IDs of the mailboxes to clean up conversations for (can be used multiple times).